Greenford/tdcj/README.md

 *[Inside Books Project](insidebooksproject.org)

-*Special thanks to Dan Murphy and Jonathan Starr of the Inside Books Project for their help.*
+*Special thanks to Dan Murphy and Jonathan Starr of the Inside Books Project for sharing their knowledge of TDCJ.*